ngs-docs/2023-snakemake-book-draft/src/beginner+/input-and-output-blocks.md

 ## Using keywords for input and output files

-You can also name specific inputs and outputs using the _keyword_ syntax, and then refer to those using `input.` and `output.` prefixes:
+You can instead name specific inputs and outputs using the _keyword_ syntax, and then refer to those using `input.` and `output.` prefixes:
 ```python
 {{#include ../../code/examples/input_output.quoting/snakefile.names}}